LochanD884/image-sharpening-knowledge-distillation/README.md

 # image-sharpening-knowledge-distillation
-mage sharpening using knowledge distillation with Real-ESRGAN teacher and custom student
+Image sharpening using knowledge distillation with Real-ESRGAN teacher and custom student